 Accessibility condition surveys are a critical first step in the development of transition plans.
 During the survey, each portion of a structure is compared to accessibility standards or guidelines, and compliance and deficiencies are recorded.
 Every Forest Service unit in the nation is required by law to have transition plans in place; however, many do not.
 The UCC inclusive crew has demonstrated itself to be an effective partner in addressing this federal mandate and making developed areas on federal lands accessible to users of all abilities.

 In 2009, the UCC inclusive crew assisted the U.S. Forest Service in the development of a new national accessibility information database that will provide the public with information on accessible campsites, facilities and services.
 The accessibility information gathered and entered into the database by inclusive crews automatically feeds Forest Service District web portals that are accessed by the public.
 Conservation Corps throughout the country can now enter accessibility information into this new database in a consistent manner, making the inclusive crew program model easily replicable.

 Inclusive crews not only survey what is out there, they are also a part of the solution.
 All UCC crew leaders are trained in trail maintenance and construction and can remove some barriers while the crew is on site.
 Sections of trail can be widened, rocks can be removed and vegetation can be pruned.

-Please read through the Full Position Announcement below for the list of qualifications and essential functions needed to be successful in the position.
-We have 6 positions available for our 2017 summer crews.
+Please read through the Full Position Announcement below for the list of essential functions and requirements needed to be successful in the position.
+We have 3 positions available for our 2018 summer crews.